gridai/grid-docs/docs/platform/3_credentials.md

 ### 1. Generate Trust and Permission Policiess

-First: run the `grid credentials create --type s3` command in order to find the required trust and permission policies.
+First: run the `grid credential create --type s3` command in order to find the required trust and permission policies.

 ```
-$ grid credentials create --type s3
+$ grid credential create --type s3
 Please refer the the the documentation for how to create an AWS role and
 permission policy.